-Indianapolis salvage yard fire still burning
+Indianapolis salvage yard fire under investigation

-INDIANAPOLIS — Five fire departments continue to battle a large fire at Hanna Auto Salvage on the southwest side.
+INDIANAPOLIS — Fire crews battled a large fire at Hanna Auto Salvage on the southwest side for more than 24 hours.

-The fire started early Saturday morning in the salvage yard and firefighters say no employees were working at the time.
+The fire started around 6:30 Saturday morning in the salvage yard and was already "very large" when crews arrived, according to Wayne Township Fire Division Chief Courtney Rice.
+About half of a 40x40x30 pile of cars and scrap was on fire.

+The last three pieces of firefighting equipment left the scene around 11 a.m.
+Sunday.

+Firefighters say no employees were working at the time of the fire.

 6:29 AM - #IFD, @Decaturtwpfire & @INDairport FD, assisting @Waynetwpfire on scene at 3501 W Kelly St with large fire at Hanna Tow Yard.
 Crews working hard to maintain sufficient water supply along with foam from airport crash tuck to extinguish blaze. pic.twitter.com/z9siIxesGl— Indianapolis Fire Department 🚒 (@IFD_NEWS) September 11, 2021